Altash8512/Cardio-Vascular-Disease-Prediction/README.md

-Cardiovascular Disease Prediction
+[🫀 Cardiovascular Disease Prediction

 A machine learning application designed to predict the risk of cardiovascular disease (CVD) based on a patient's health metrics.
-It features a comprehensive data analysis pipeline and a user-friendly graphical interface (GUI) for making real-time predictions.
+It features a comprehensive data analysis pipeline and a user-friendly GUI for making real-time predictions.

 🚀 Features

-Data Analysis & Pre-processing: Cleans and prepares the cardiovascular disease dataset, handling outliers and duplicates.
+Data Analysis & Pre-processing

+Cleans and prepares the cardiovascular disease dataset

+Handles outliers and duplicate values

+Model Training

-Model Training: Trains a Random Forest Classifier on the processed data to predict CVD risk.
+Trains a Random Forest Classifier on the processed data

+Predicts the risk of cardiovascular disease

+Interactive UI

+Built with Tkinter

-Interactive UI: A simple and intuitive graphical interface built with Tkinter to input patient data and get instant risk predictions.
+Allows users to input patient data and get instant predictions

-Saved Model: The trained model and data scaler are saved, so the analysis script only needs to be run once.
+Saved Model

+Trained model and scaler are stored using Joblib

+Eliminates the need to retrain every time

 🛠️ Technologies Used

 Python – Core programming language

 Pandas – Data manipulation and analysis